Workday/canvas-kit/COMPOUND_COMPONENTS.md

 ## Container Components

 A container component is the entry point to a compound component.
-A container component could represent a real DOM element, or just be a non-element container.
+A container component could represent a real DOM element, or be a non-element container.
 For example, the `Pagination` component has a container component that represents a `role=nav` element.
 The `Tabs` container component, however, does not contain a semantic element.

 If a compound component contains any state or behavior, it will also provide a shared model to sub-components via [React context](https://reactjs.org/docs/context.html).
 A container component takes props for either the model or configuration for the model.
 In the `Tabs` compound component example, it might look like this: